Osagie-Godstand/pomodoro-focus-timer/README.md

 # pomodoro-timer
-A pomodoro focus timer with 25 minutes interval.
+A pomodoro focus timer cli ASCII app with 25 minutes interval and a stoppage alert sound.

-Currently Learning Java and Spring ...
+## Automating Program Compilation with a Makefile
+- To build target simply use: make build
+- To run target simply use: make run

+## Verbose Build and Run Command
+- mvn clean package
+- java -jar /Users/dgodstand/spring/pomodoro-timer/pomodoro-timer/target/pomodoro-timer-0.0.1-SNAPSHOT.jar

 ## The 2 endpoints
 - http://localhost:8080/start